Set up any additional features on your test device. These features are optional.

 is a hostname that does not include the domain name.

-Enter a list of up to three SSIDs separated by forward slashes (/) in the
+In the Preset Wi-Fi Networks field, enter a list of up to three SSIDs separated by forward slashes (/).

-Cisco Jabber attempts to connect to Cisco Unified
+Cisco Jabber for Android attempts to connect to Unified

 list here, or one that the user selects in the client.
-Cisco Jabber must be
+Cisco Jabber for Android must be

 these SSIDs.
 Typically, these are your corporate Wi-Fi SSIDs.
 SSIDs can be